dipscope/TypeManager.TS/README.md

 ## Use cases

-This section describes concrete use cases to separate them from the main documentation part.
+This section describes certain use cases to separate them from the main documentation part.
 We will point to a concrete place you should read to setup what is necessary.

 ### Built in serializers